-The national average cost for kitchen cabinet installation is $900.
+The national average cost for kitchen cabinet installation is $480-$1,940.
 However, installation costs are typically a fraction of the price to get new kitchen cabinets.
 Kitchen cabinet costs vary widely depending on the type of cabinets, material, and size of the kitchen.
-The cost of cabinets can range from less than $1,000 for basic stock cabinets for a small kitchen to as high as $25,000 or more for custom wood cabinetry for a large kitchen.

 If your old cabinets are looking sad, or you can't deal with one more spice jar tumbling from your narrow cabinets while you're whipping up a tasty meal, it may be time to replace your kitchen cabinets.
 A kitchen remodel that includes new kitchen cabinets can create a much more attractive and functional space.

 Before you hire a cabinet installer to give your kitchen a remodel with a set of brand-new kitchen cabinets, get an estimate of how much it will cost to have kitchen cabinets installed, along with the basics you need to get started and save money on your project.

 What's in this cost guide?